-HUGEN 2049 3 Public Health Genetics
+HUGEN 2049 3 Introduction to Public Health Genetics

-2) Students must take at least 5 credits among the following five courses to achieve competency in the basic science of genetics.
+At least 6 credits from the following five courses are required to achieve competency in the basic science of genetics.

-HUGEN 2 2010 1 Bioinformatic Resources for Geneticists HUGEN 2022 2 Human Population Genetics HUGEN 2031 3 Chromosomes and Human Disease HUGEN 2034 3 Intro. to Human Biochemical and Molecular Genetics HUGEN 2040 3 Molecular Basis of Human Inherited Disease
+HUGEN 2010 1 Bioinformatic Resources for Geneticists HUGEN 2022 2 Human Population Genetics HUGEN 2031 3 Chromosomes and Human Disease HUGEN 2034 3 Biochemical and Molecular Genetics of Complex Disease HUGEN 2040 3 Molecular Basis of Human Inherited Disease

-3) A maximum of 3 credits may come from the following courses.
+A maximum of 3 credits may come from the following courses.

-HUGEN 2 042 1 Ethical Issues in Clinical and Public Health Genetics HUGEN 2 028 1 Human Genetics Journal Club and Peer Review HUGEN 2 026 1-3 3 Special Studies in Human Genetics - Practicum (1-3 credits)
+HUGEN 2052 1 Ethical Issues in Clinical and Public Health Genetics HUGEN 2050 1-3 Special Studies in Human Genetics - Practicum HUGEN 2028 1 Human Genetics Journal Club and Peer Review